cycfi/elements/docs/layout.md

       element is able to stretch twice as much compared to its siblings.
       Vertically fixed-sized elements will not be stretched (element b in the diagram).
 (Also see [Stretch Elements](#stretch-elements)).
-3. The tile's *minimum horizontal limit* is computed as the minimum of the children elements' *minimum horizontal limit*s.
+3. The tile's *minimum horizontal limit* is computed as the maximum of the children elements' *minimum horizontal limit*s.
-4. The grid's *maximum horizontal limit* is computed as the maximum of the children elements' *maximum horizontal limit*s.
+4. The grid's *maximum horizontal limit* is computed as the minumum of the children elements' *maximum horizontal limit*s.
 5. The final computed minimum limit is clamped to ensure it is not greater than the computed maximum limit.
 Likewise the computed maximum limit is